Canon 1D X vs 1Ds Mark II

 Concerning the storage of imaging data, both the 1DX and the 1Ds Mark II write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DX features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1Ds Mark II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X and Canon EOS-1Ds Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.